grabouillon06/MyOpGame/my-op-game/readMe.txt

 -- added AStar class -> done
 - map visualization
 -- layer 2 and object layer are not visible
--- only info for discovered blocks are printed on the screen
+-- only info for discovered blocks are printed on the screen -> done
---- manage discovered map

 remarks :